acoppes/acoppes/site/_drafts/tdd-games.markdown

 NUnit comes with a way to populate tests parameters by using attributes.
 I am using [`ValueSource`](https://docs.nunit.org/articles/nunit/writing-tests/attributes/valuesource.html) with custom data with the name test, the time scale to use, etc. One good thing about the Test Runner is that automatically [considers this test with parameters](https://docs.unity3d.com/Packages/com.unity.test-framework@1.3/manual/reference-tests-parameterized.html) and shows them in the UI.

-Since these are Play Mode tests there are some limitations: my tests should be on Scenes included in the build and the Editor's API can't be used.
+Since these are Play Mode tests there are some limitations: my tests scene should be included in the build and the Editor's API can't be used.

 To generate the custom data for the test parameters, during edit time I pre process the tests scenes and create an asset in the Resources folder (in order to be found in runtime) with all test cases custom data.